oddlama/vane/README.md

 - [x] Regions created by admins can be used to protect gobal areas (e.g. spawn).
 - [x] Seamless integration into chest-like menus instead of commands.
 - [x] Integrates with portals to allow only players witha the portal permission to operate portals in the region
+- [x] Integrates with dynmap to make regions visible on the online map
 - [ ] Visual region selection indicator

 #### Proxy plugin (vane-waterfall)